tkareine/tkareine.org/_posts/2021-12-24-suppressing-duplicate-requests-in-web-services.md

 employees, facilities, and so on.[^2] Typical management operations are creating, reading, updating, and deleting entities.
 Here, we focus on employees, their employment contracts, and related information.
-Collectively, we'll call those as "staff" entities and dedicate a microservice named "Staff service" for processing them.
+Collectively, we'll call those as "staff" entities and dedicate an application named "Staff service" for processing them.
 There's also an identity provider (IdP) service that is used to authenticate both students and employees.
-Because the IdP is provided as an external service, we have another microservice, called "Users service", that maps our user identifiers to the IdP's user identifiers.
+Because the IdP is provided as an external service, we have another application, called "Users service", that maps our user identifiers to the IdP's user identifiers.
 Finally, an API gateway node serves as the reverse HTTP proxy for all inbound traffic to APIs.